 To date, relocation of UPRR facilities and third party utilities along the BART corridor for SVBX, and grade separation of Mission Boulevard, Warren Avenue and Kato Road, all in the City of Fremont, have been completed.
 Construction of the guideway, in trench, at grade and aerial, has progressed substantially by the Line, Track, Stations and Systems Contractor (the "LTSS Contractor").
 The LTSS Contractor has also made progress on the construction activities for stations at Milpitas and Berryessa, and installation of electrical and systems equipment.
-The design of parking garages at the two station campus locations is underway with major construction activities anticipated to begin later in 2015.
+Construction of parking garages at the two station campus began in late 2015.
 Revenue services are forecasted to begin in the last quarter of 2017.

 Planning and environmental studies for the second phase have begun with the Federal Record of Decision anticipated in spring of 2017.
-Preparation for entry into the Federal New

-Starts Program is planned for the first quarter of 2016 with the Federal Transit Administration's issuance of a Full Funding Grant Agreement anticipated sometime after 2018.
+Preparation for entry into the Federal New Starts Program is planned for the first quarter of 2016 with the Federal Transit Administration's issuance of a Full Funding Grant Agreement anticipated sometime after 2018.

 Hayward Maintenance Complex.
 The Hayward Maintenance Complex will consist of a maintenance yard to handle responsibilities relating to vehicles for the Silicon Valley expansion and related system maintenance needs.
-The first phase of \$240 million of this \$409 million project has been funded by Federal grants and BART operations and is now under construction.
-Further funding for this project is expected from VTA.
+The first phase of \$240 million of this \$452 million project has been funded by Federal grants and BART operations and is now under construction BART is actively seeking funds from various sources for this project, and is currently proceeding with a funding plan from its operating budget.